alvii147/ImageNoiseInterpolation/docs/report/report.md

 G_img = combineChannels(Z, Z, B)
 ```

 Now we can use these to visualize the original image, as well as each individual channel.
-We use `matplotlib` for visualization.
+We use [Matplotlib](https://matplotlib.org) for visualization.

 ```python
 fig, axis = plt.subplots(2, 2)